tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 A correctly encoded request has the HTTP Content-Type header "application/oblivious-dns-message", uses the HTTP POST method, and contains "targethost" and "targetpath" variables.
 Let
-$TARGET be the "targethost" variable and $PATH be the "targetpath" variable from this request.
+$TARGET be the "targethost" variable and $PATH be the "targetpath" variable percent-decoded from this request.
 The Proxy constructs a HTTP request to forward the Client request to the Target using the URI Template "https://$TARGET$PATH".